ForestAdmin/documentation/reference-guide/actions/smart-action-examples/update-users-in-bulk.md

 ---
 description: >-
-  This example shows how to bulk anonymize users
+  This example shows how to bulk update users
 ---
 # Anonymize users in bulk
 As usual, you must declare the action on your collection.